Puebla (city): Museums and galleries

 The Amparo Museum is housed in two colonial-era buildings from the 17th and 18th centuries that were popularly known as El Hospitalito.
 One was the Hospital of San Juan de Letrán, which was converted into a college for women.
 The other is a mansion from the 18th century.
 It was joined to the hospital and then became the "Deposito de Mujeres Casadas" (Refuge of Married Women) This was established in 1606 for women whose husbands were gone for long periods of time.
 However, the idea was not popular with women and in 1609, it became the asylum for "lost women," those obligated to be secluded for some reason.
 This facility was moved to another building and the building became part of the women's college founded next door, then a convent.
 The museum has fourteen exhibition halls with pottery, steles and sculptures from the Zapotec, Huasteca, Maya, Olmec and Aztec cultures as well as fine furniture and religious objects from the colonial period and examples of contemporary art.
 These represent the three epochs of Mexican history, pre-Columbian, colonial-era and post-Independence.
 Seven of the halls are dedicated to pre-Columbian pieces.

 The Biblioteca Palafoxiana (Palafoxiana Library) was established in 1646 by Juan de Palafox y Mendoza for the Seminary of Puebla.
 He donated his own collection of 5,000 books to the College of San Juan to start the collection.
-It was the first library in the Americas and is the only one to survive to the present day.
+It was the first public library in the Americas.
 The main room is in Baroque style and was constructed in 1773 by Bishop Francisco Fabian y Fuero who also named the institution after Palafox.
 Today the library contains over 42,000 books, 5,000 manuscripts and other items, which date from 1473 to 1910.
 The Library was named a Historic Monument of Mexico (Monumento Histórico de México) and UNESCO has made it a world heritage site.

 The Centro Cultural Santa Rosa is housed in a building that dates from the 17th century which originally was housing for Dominican nuns.
 Later, it became a convent named in honour of Saint Rose of Lima.
 This is where the story of the invention of mole poblano takes place.
 In 1869, it ceased being a convent and became a psychiatric hospital.
 In the 20th century the Ceramic Museum was founded in the building's kitchen, with the rest of the building occupied as tenements for about 1500 people.
 In 1973, the Museo de Arte Cultural Poblano was founded and in 2000 the name was changed to the current one.
 The facility offers exhibitions, shows and art classes.